lmw95/stayverticalpolestudio/documentation/TESTING.md

 * Desktop: On desktop screens, the performance was at 95%, which was brought down from 100% by issues that I do not currently have the skill to understand, but in the future I will amend these issues.

 ![](/documentation/screenshots/performance-mobile.png)
-* Mobile: On mobile screens, the performance was quite badly affected by issues such as large
+* Mobile: On mobile screens, the performance was quite badly affected by issues such as render-blocking resources and inefficient cache policies.
+These issues are beyond my current skill level, but I will return to improve the mobile performance when I have improved my skills.

 [Back to top](https://github.com/lmw95/stayverticalpolestudio/blob/master/documentation/TESTING.md/#testing)